How To Spot A Tiny House Fraudster

 Have you ever seen a commercial that showed a person laughing hysterically because they just fooled another unsuspecting customer who just sent them money for a service they will never receive to a scammer who is pretending to be offering a real service?

 The tiny house industry is now flourishing with absolute scammers.
 They are pretending to be legitimate builders, even using their name, and address, and photos.
 This is especially flourishing in the internet in Facebook groups.
+There are also cloned Facebook pages and fake websites.
+Sadly, half the Facebook groups are run by the scammers and the scammer is the admin.

 Are you getting the nagging feeling that the tiny house builder you have been speaking to through texting, Facebook messaging, or other methods might not really be a real builder at all and you are becoming curious about their real identity?
 For all you know they could be an alligator farmer in Florida, or in a phone boiler room overseas, or just your average scammer using a lap top on the beach, drinking margaritas looking for an easy target to scam.